CodeninjasWS/Game-Backend-System/README.md

     -   Description: Fetches a list of users sorted by their points in descending order.
     -   Response: Returns a JSON array of users.
-4.  **GET /api/nfts**
+4. **GET /message**

-    -   Description: Fetches a list of NFTs.
-    -   Response: Returns a JSON array of NFTs.
+    -   Description: Shows the most recent message added.

 5.  **GET /api/upcoming-missions**

     -   Description: Fetches a list of upcoming missions.